AgentRBY/WhiteAlice/README.md

 - `AntiPing` — prevents mass mentions of people
 - `AntiScam` — Deleting all messages containing nitro scam links
-- `AniDBLink`, `AnilistLink`, `NHentaiLink` — Display information about anime or hentai when publishing a link to it
+- `AniDBLink`, `AnilistLink` — Display information about anime or hentai when publishing a link to it
 - `MediaChannel` — Create a channel for media (any posts that do not contain links or attachments will be deleted)

 ## All commands as of 06/04/2023: